ACTIVE BYSTANDERSHIP FOR LAW

 - Are you a FBINAA member is good standing?
 If yes, Session number.

-- One letter from the leader of the agency (chief, commissioner, sheriff, etc.)
+- A letter of support from the leader of your agency (chief/sheriff).

 - Do you or any family member have any financial interest (past, current, potential), including a compensation arrangement, with any partner, sponsor, vendor, supporter, etc. of the FBINAA?
 If yes, please explain the arrangement(s).